pndaproject/red-pnda/README.md

 If you are installing the OVA file on VMware Fusion, please refer to [Installing on Fusion Guide](installing_on_fusion_guide.md).

+## MD5 checksum

+The md5 hash of the present Red PNDA .OVA file is

+    fb858f4b8d05d746c331f8d771a9952d

+Please check if the md5 checksum is the same.
+If it doesn't match, it usually means the download was corrupted and you might have to re-download the file.

+On Mac, to find out the md5 checksum, enter

+    md5 <path-to-ova-file>

+On Linux,

+    md5sum <path-to-ova-file>

+On Windows, check out [HashCheck](http://code.kliu.org/hashcheck/) for instructions.

 ## VM SSH access

 If you are using Mac or Linux OS, you should be able to connect to the Red-PNDA VM using ssh from your host machine to the host-only/bridged adapter IP address of the VM.